Published date: May 03, 2022

 Q: If your child sneezes right after they get the nasal spray, do you have to do it again?
 Or does it get in there quick enough?

 The one thing I would also caution with nasal sprays is when we use them, point the tip of the bottle to the corner of your eye on the same side, not straight up.
 It doesn't need to point towards the middle or the septum, which can cause nosebleeds.
 The other thing I would caution is don't tilt the head way back, because that's going to induce us to swallow more of the medicine.
 The larger percentage of the spray we swallow the less there is available to help with the nose.
 I recommend patients tilt the head a little bit forward, put the spray in at that angle we described and spray, and then just a gentle sniff like you're sniffing a flower.
 The harder we sniff the more medicine that goes down the back of our throat.
-So just a gentle sniff.

 Q: What’s your opinion on Benadryl as an allergy medicine?

-Dr. Bell: In my Fayetteville clinic, I’ve got a framed picture on the wall of a box of Benadryl with a circle and a line through it.
+Bell: In my Fayetteville clinic, I’ve got a framed picture on the wall of a box of Benadryl with a circle and a line through it.
 It’s worthless as an allergy medicine, which is a big shock to a lot of folks, even in the medical community.
 It’s still ingrained in people’s heads that allergy equals Benadryl, but unfortunately, that thought is way behind the times.

 Benadryl was discovered in 1946 and approved by the FDA in the 50s.
 It was grandfathered in without being studied a lot.
 I'm not sure it would pass muster if we were trying to resubmit it through the FDA as an over-the-counter medication today.

 Number two, its length of action is very short.
 If you look at a bottle or box of Benadryl, it's going to recommend dosing every four or six hours.
 So, you need to take it throughout the day.
 And while the antihistamine effect wears off after a couple of hours, that drowsiness may last for eight or 10 hours.
-So, you're sandwiching together these long periods of drowsiness to get these short durations of antihistamine activity.
+You're sandwiching together these long periods of drowsiness to get these short durations of antihistamine activity.
 It can also cause dry mouth, which can cause urinary retention.

 Canada finally got wise and made it a scheduled medication.
 It still doesn't require a prescription, but its dispensation is regulated by the pharmacist who may suggest better options like we've mentioned earlier.

 Benadryl is a worthless drug.
 It's a drug that we don't need to use anymore.
 Does it work faster than other antihistamines?
 No. Cetirizine, Zyrtec works the fastest of all.
-For long-term treatment, pick one of those three that I mentioned previously.
+For long-term treatment, pick one of those three I mentioned previously.
 If you need something in an acute event, let's say hives or something like that, and you would normally reach for Benadryl, reach for Zyrtec, instead.
 It's going to work faster, it's going to last longer, it's not going to knock you out.

 Q: At what point should you take your child in to see an allergist during allergy season?

-Dr. Bell: There are a lot of nuances to that question.
+Bell: There are a lot of nuances to that question.
 Sometimes parents just want to know what their kids are allergic to and that’s something we can answer pretty quickly in the allergist’s office.
 The three times I really think an allergist needs to be involved is when symptoms are there year ‘round.
 They may be worse in spring and fall but the symptoms are always there.
 The second time is when they’re on good allergy medicines and the symptoms are not resolving.
-The third: When there’s an underlying disease like asthma, which is made worse by allergies.
+The third is when there’s an underlying disease like asthma, which is made worse by allergies.
 That’s where it’s more important for us to get involved because sometimes getting allergy symptoms under control can make asthma easier to control.